FoothillCSClub/holiday-hackathon/index.md

 For the competition, here are a few guidelines:

-- Teams can be 1 - 4 people
+- Teams should be 1 - 4 people.
 - Have your project be in a GitHub repo with a README, in order to share it.
 - Projects should to be presented to the judges on Wednesday, December 30 ([see schedule below](#schedule)).